josefromtampa/IBHSWSAPI/README.md

   -"MultiOccuranceQuestionGroup": null,

 In this example, show all questions where MutliOccuranceQuestionGroup="OffRidge".
+NOTE: When answering Multi-Occurance questions, use the answer's "AnswerSequence" to distinguish betweeneach set of question/answers.
+The AnswerSequence always start with 1 for all questions (never 0), and goes up 1 for each occurance of a group of question/answers.

 #### Understanding Question Reponses
 If a question requires a specific answer from, say, a drop-down or Yes/No, True/False, etc., the possible values for a given question Id are available via two different service calls: